Pittsburgh: Football

-The city's professional team, NFL's Pittsburgh Steelers, is named after the distribution company the Pittsburgh Steeling company established in 1927.
-News of the team has preempted news of elections and other events, and are important to the region and its diaspora.
-The Steelers have been owned by the Rooney family since the team's founding in 1933, show consistency in coaching (only three coaches since the 1960s all with the same basic philosophy) and are noted as one of sports' most respectable franchises.
+The city's professional team, the NFL's Pittsburgh Steelers, is named after the distribution company the Pittsburgh Steeling company, established in 1927.
+News of the team has preempted news of elections and other events and are important to the region and its diaspora.
+The Steelers have been owned by the Rooney family since the team's founding in 1933, are noted for consistency in coaching (the team has had only three head coaches since the 1960s, all with the same basic philosophy) and have been called one of sports' most respectable franchises.
 The Steelers have a long waiting list for season tickets, and have sold out every home game since 1972.
 The team won four Super Bowls in a six-year span in the 1970s, a fifth Super Bowl in 2006, and a league record sixth Super Bowl in 2009.
-Since the AFL-NFL merger in 1970 they have qualified for the most NFL playoff berths (28) and have played in (15) and hosted (11) the most NFL conference championship games.

-High school football routinely attract 10,000 fans per game and extensive press coverage.
-The Tom Cruise film All the Right Moves and ESPN's Bound for Glory with Dick Butkus both filmed in the area to capture the tradition and passion of local high school football.

-College football in the city dates to 1889 with the Division I (FBS) Panthers of the University of Pittsburgh posting nine national championships and qualifying 34 total bowl games and appearing in the 2018 ACC Championship Game.
+College football in the city dates to 1889 with the Division I (FBS) Panthers of the University of Pittsburgh posting nine national championships, qualifying 37 total bowl games, appearing in the 2018 ACC Championship Game, and winning the 2021 ACC Championship Game which was the program's first conference title since leaving the Big East for the ACC between the 2012 and 2013 seasons.
 Local universities Duquesne and Robert Morris have loyal fan bases that follow their lower (FCS) teams.
-Duquesne, Carnegie Mellon University, and Washington & Jefferson College all posted major bowl games and AP Poll rankings from the 1920s to the 1940s as that era's equivalent of Top 25 FBS programs.

 Acrisure Stadium serves as home for the Steelers, Panthers, and both the suburban and city high school championships.
 Playoff franchises Pittsburgh Power and Pittsburgh Gladiators competed in the Arena Football League in the 1980s and 2010s respectively.
 The Gladiators hosted ArenaBowl I in the city, competing in two, but losing both before moving to Tampa, Florida and becoming the Storm.
 The Pittsburgh Passion has been the city's professional women's football team since 2002 and plays its home games at Highmark Stadium.
 The Ed Debartolo owned Pittsburgh Maulers featured a Heisman Trophy winner in the mid-1980s, former superstar University of Nebraska running back Mike Rozier.